MicrosoftDocs/azure-ai-docs/articles/search/search-try-for-free.md

 Review the [service limits](search-limits-quotas-capacity.md) for other constraints that apply to the free tier.

 > [!NOTE]
-> Free services that remain inactive for an extended period of time (many months) might be deleted to free up capacity if the region is constrained.
+> Free services that remain inactive for an extended period of time might be deleted to free up capacity if the region is under capacity constraints.

 ## Next steps